Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Method

+To accurately reflect this acoustic mixture, our proposed energy-adaptive method dynamically calculates a weight $\lambda_{\text{mix}}$ using instantaneous energy and temporal coverage ratios to compute the final soft label $\mathbf{y}_{\text{mix}}$:

-The resulting mixed signal \( \mathbf{x}_{\text{eng}} \) is then fed into a pre-trained WavLM Large model~\cite{chen2022wavlm} to extract an emotional feature sequence \( X \in \mathbb{R}^{T \times D} \).
-By creating richer samples and a more representative label distribution, EAM better reflects the correlation between energy and emotion~\cite{el2011survey}.
+Subsequently, the mixed signal $\mathbf{x}_{\text{mix}}$ is fed into a pre-trained WavLM~\cite{chen2022wavlm} to extract the emotional feature sequence $\mathbf{F} \in \mathbb{R}^{T \times D}$, where $T$ denotes the number of frames and $D$ is the feature dimension.
+By generating richer samples and a more representative label distribution, EAM better captures the correlation between energy and emotion~\cite{el2011survey}.